NOMM-Team/nomm-app/README.md

 Just a few clicks, a clean, modern interface, and you're done :)

 [![Watch the video](https://i.imgur.com/1iGS3zd.png)](https://www.youtube.com/watch?v=3UWBQxQY9kk)
+^ Click on the image above for a quick preview of current features ^

 > [!WARNING]
 > This project is made with the help of Gemini.